Forecasting Characteristic 3D Poses of Human Actions: Introduction

-Thus, we introduce a new task of forecasting \emph{characteristic 3D poses} of a person's future action: from a single pose observation of a human, the goal is to predict the future pose of the person in its characteristic, action-defining moment.
-As shown in Figure~\ref{fig:teaser}, the characteristic 3D pose is more predictable than the frame-by-frame poses and may not always occur at the same time in the future.
-For example, from an observation of a person picking up a camera, one could easily imagine a characteristic pose of holding up the camera to take a picture, but struggle to imagine each individual time step, where actions can occur at varying speeds.
-We believe that predicting these characteristic 3D poses takes an important step towards anticipation of human action, by understanding the objectives underlying a future action or movement separately from the speed at which they occur.
+Fig.~\ref{fig:charposes} visualizes the difference between this new task and the traditional, time-based approach: our task is to predict a next characteristic pose at action-defining moments ({ blue dots}) rather than at fixed time-intervals ({ red dots}).
+As shown in Fig.~\ref{fig:teaser}, the characteristic 3d poses are more semantically meaningful and rarely occur at exactly the same times in the future.
+We believe that predicting possible future characteristic 3d poses takes an important step towards forecasting human action, by understanding the objectives underlying a future action or movement separately from the speed at which they occur.

-In order to effectively capture future characteristic 3D poses, we note that they are often multi-modal in nature, e.g., when a person picks up an apple, they might bring the apple up to eat it, or to the side to pass to someone else.
-We thus propose to model this multi-modality in our pose forecasting.
-Rather than determinstically forecasting a future human pose, as is the prevalent approach towards 3D human pose forecasting \cite{DBLP:conf/iccv/MaoLSL19,DBLP:conf/eccv/MaoLS20,DBLP:conf/cvpr/LiCZZW020}, we instead predict probability heatmaps representing the likelihood of each human pose joint in its future location.
+Since future characteristic 3d poses often occur at longer-term intervals ($>1$s) in the future, there may be multiple likely modes of the characteristic poses, and we must capture this multi-modality in our forecasting.
+Rather than deterministic forecasting, as is an approach in many 3D human pose forecasting approaches \cite{DBLP:conf/iccv/MaoLSL19,DBLP:conf/eccv/MaoLS20,DBLP:conf/cvpr/LiCZZW020}, we develop an attention-driven prediction of probability heatmaps representing the likelihood of each human pose joint in its future location.
 This enables generation of multiple, diverse hypotheses for the future pose.
-In particular, to generate a coherent pose prediction across all pose joints' potentially multi-modal futures, we make autoregressive predictions for the end effectors of the actions (e.g., predicting the right hand, then the left hand conditioned on the predicted right hand location) -- this enables a tractable modeling of the joint distribution of the human pose joints.
+To generate a coherent pose prediction across all pose joints' potentially multi-modal futures, we make autoregressive predictions for the end effectors of the actions (e.g., predicting the right hand, then the left hand conditioned on the predicted right hand location) -- this enables a tractable modeling of the joint distribution of the human pose joints.

-To demonstrate our proposed approach, we introduce a new benchmark on Characteristic 3D Pose prediction.
-Starting from action observations in the GRAB dataset \cite{DBLP:conf/eccv/TaheriGBT20}, we manually labeled poses at start and characteristic keyframes of each action.
-Experiments with this benchmark show that our probabilistic approach outperforms alternative methods that take a determinstic approach to future 3D pose prediction by 22\%.
+To demonstrate our proposed approach, we introduce a new benchmark on \emph{characteristic 3D Pose} prediction.
+We annotate characteristic keyframes in sequences from the GRAB~\cite{DBLP:conf/eccv/TaheriGBT20} and Human3.6M~\cite{DBLP:journals/pami/IonescuPOS14} datasets.
+Experiments on this benchmark show that our probabilistic approach outperforms time-based state of the art by 26\% on average.